ZuriGa/Capstone-idea-board/Research-Planning-Log.md

 #### Friday 4/19

 * 10:00 - Working on Footer
-* 11 :00 Consultation with client, first draft
+* 11:00 - Consultation with client, first draft
+* 12:00 - Lunch
+* 1:00 - Updating about me section